perfidb/perfidb/README.md

 SELECT * FROM amex;

--- Add two labels (grocery, bread) to all transactions in July containing description text 'bakehouse' UPDATE db SET label = 'grocery, bread' WHERE date = '2022-07' AND description LIKE 'bakehouse';
+-- Add two labels (grocery, bread) to all transactions in July containing description text 'bakehouse' LABEL WHERE date = 2022-07 AND description LIKE 'bakehouse'  grocery bread;

 -- List all transactions labelled with 'grocery'.
 SELECT * WHERE label = 'grocery';